 It was silly of us to think we needed to join a club to learn more about bushwalking because as it turned out, we were sensible in our approach with regards to the equipment and all the safety paraphernalia we carried in our backpacks.

-Dean and I still go bushwalking (bush-ambling) as often as possible and love ‘Getting Lost’ in another world.
+Dean and I still go bushwalking (or more accurately, bush-ambling) as often as possible and love ‘Getting Lost’ in another world.

-All photos used for this series were taken during that work two weeks later.
+All photos used for this series were taken during that second walk of the circuit.